The ELRC is currently home to two Research Chairs.

 - Social learning systems and green skills learning pathways into the green economy

 - Ways in which transformative social learning can be systemically developed for societal transformation within a climate resilient, sustainable and socially just path

 For more detail on the SARChI Chair please follow this link

 - Chair of Environment & Sustainability Education

-As far back as 1990, a partnership with the World Wildlife Fund (WWF South Africa) and Murray and Roberts, saw the establishment of Africa’s first chair in environmental education in the Education Department at Rhodes University, South Africa.
-The Murray and Roberts Chair of Environmental Education was responsible for starting a research programme in environmental education, and building a cadre of environmental educators with post-graduate qualifications in the field.
+As far back as 1990, a partnership with the World Wildlife Fund (WWF South Africa) and Murray and Roberts, saw the establishment of Africa’s first chair in environmental education in the Education Department at Rhodes University.
+The Murray and Roberts Chair of Environmental Education, as it was then known, started a research programme in environmental education, building a cadre of environmental educators with post-graduate qualifications in what was then a new scholarly field.